monome/docs/grid/index.md

 it is the first instrument made by monome.

+it is 128 keys (though it's also been 64 and 256) which are decoupled from their light, allowing both tactile and visual play. it's enclosed in sturdy aluminum (though it's also been walnut, steel, and silicone).

 before we made other instruments, it was referred to as "a monome". as we made other instruments, it was still referred to as "a monome". ¯\\\_(ツ)\_/¯

 ### what does it do?

-grid connects through USB to personal computers(LINK), Eurorack modules(LINK), and sound computers like norns(LINK). it is a highly flexible interface to interact with applications made for each of these environments.
+grid connects through USB to personal computers(LINK), Eurorack modules(LINK), and sound computers like norns(LINK). it is a highly flexible interface for applications within each of these environments.

 through serialosc(LINK), grid communicates with applications to do a wide range of things: control MIDI devices, sequence modular synthesizers, cut samples, become an isometric keyboard, change faders, visualize streams of data, etc etc.

-grid doesn't do these things on it's own, though. it is inherently modeless, adapting to the immediate needs of the artist. through one application, it can do all the traditional MIDI controller things. through another, it can facilitate + visualize realtime buffer recording and manipulation beyond what you imagined possible.
+this core flexibility makes it hard to point to one use case and say "it does this." also, grid doesn't do things on its own. it's inherently modeless, adapting to the immediate needs of the artist. through one application, it can do traditional MIDI controller things. through another, it can facilitate + visualize realtime buffer manipulation.

 ### how do I use it?